Create Goal Rulesets

 Goal Template Documentation

-You can add multiple goal rules to a Ruleset.
+You can add multiple rules to a Ruleset.

-To add more goal rules, click Leadsquared ACE Goals.
+To add more rules, click Add more rules.

 Note:

-• The aggregate function applies to all Goal Rules within a Ruleset.
-You can’t create one goal rule using the Count function and another rule using the Sum function, in the same Ruleset.
+• The aggregate function applies to all Rules within a Ruleset.
+You can’t create one rule using the Count function and another rule using the Sum function, in the same Ruleset.

 Goal Template Documentation